Uncertainty-aware Panoptic Segmentation: Conclusions

 \section{Conclusions}

-In this work, we introduced the novel task of uncertainty-aware panoptic segmentation.
-To this end, we provided two metrics, uPQ and pECE, for evaluating and comparing the performance on our proposed task.
+In this work, we introduced the novel task of uncertainty-aware panoptic segmentation and provided two metrics, uPQ and pECE, for evaluating corresponding network performances.
 We also introduced several strong baselines by combining state-of-the-art panoptic segmentation networks with sampling-free uncertainty estimation techniques.
 Our proposed EvPSNet architecture outperforms all the baselines on the proposed metrics, and on the standard PQ.
-Moreover, we provide extensive evaluations and studies to assist future works in adapting their networks to become uncertainty-aware, like our proposed Lov{\'a}sz evidential loss, which can be easily incorporated into any network.
-We believe this will motivate future works in the field of reliable and probabilistic holistic scene understanding, which is crucial for the safe operation of autonomous vehicles.
+Moreover, we provide extensive evaluations and studies to assist future works in adapting their networks to become uncertainty-aware.
+We believe this will motivate future works, in the field of reliable and probabilistic holistic scene understanding, for example by utilizing different versions of evidential deep learning \cite{ulmer2021survey}, which is crucial for the safe operation of autonomous vehicles.

 \begin{strip}

 \end{strip}

 \makeatletter